 Dr. Thomas D. Jeitschko, Dean and Associate Provost for Graduate Education

 Thomas D. Jeitschko is a professor of economics who serves as the Associate Provost for Graduate Education and Dean of the Graduate School.
-He supports the graduate students and post-doctoral students at Michigan State University and oversees and supports the Masters, Professional and Ph.D. programs across the fourteen graduate degree granting colleges.
+He supports the graduate students and postdocs of Michigan State University and oversees and supports the Masters, Professional and Ph.D. programs across the fourteen graduate degree granting colleges.

 Thomas holds an advanced degree in economics from the University of Münster in Germany with a specialization in Economic History and a Ph.D. from the University of Virginia in 1995 with a specialization in Mathematical Economics.
 His research interests are in applied economic theory with concentrations in industrial organization, law and economics, and micro-economics more broadly.
 He has published in a wide variety of journals, including the American Economic Review, the European Economic Review, Games and Economic Behavior, Economic Theory, the Journal of Law, Economics, and Organization, and the Journal of Industrial Economics ; and he is an associate editor of the Journal of Economic Behavior and Organization and the International Journal of Industrial Organization, and an editorial board member of the Journal of Behavioral and Experimental Economics, in addition to holding several other editorial appointments.